Skin changes as we get older

 Reddish brown staining on our lower legs is often caused by problems with the veins on our lower legs.
 Blood is pumped from our heart to the rest of our body through our arteries.
 It returns to our heart through our veins.
-Our blood is propelled back to our heart by our heart pumping and by it being pushed by our leg and foot muscles as we walk and move our ankles.
+Blood is propelled back to the heart by our heart pumping, movement of the diaphragm (muscle just below the chest) from breathing and by being pushed out from the leg and foot muscles as we walk or move our ankles.

-Our veins contain one-way valves to stop the blood falling back towards your toes.
+Our veins contain one-way valves to stop the blood falling back towards our toes.
 These valves can become weak or damaged.
-When this happens, our veins become so swollen that blood is forced into the tissue of our skin and the pressure in our veins becomes higher than the pressure in your arteries.
-This is known as varicose veins.
-You may notice that your ankles are swollen, brown staining appears on your legs and the wound may leak fluid and is unable to heal as normal.
+When this happens, blood can backflow and our veins become swollen and bulbous (these are known as varicose veins).
+Due to the high abnormal pressure, blood/fluid can then be forced into the tissue of our skin from the high pressure in the veins.
+You may notice that your ankles are swollen, brown staining appears on your legs and wounds may occur which often start to leak fluid and are unable to heal as normal.

 Getting diagnosed with venous hypertension / insufficiency

-If your legs have reddish brown stains on them, make an appointment at your GP practice.
-You may be given an appointment to see the nurse rather than the doctor as nurses are often responsible for caring for patients with leg problems.
+If your legs have reddish brown stains on them, make an appointment at your GP practice to see a healthcare practitioner, this may be a doctor or a nurse.

 Alternatively, there might be a Leg Club or specialist leg clinic in your area – you should be able to get information on this from your doctors surgery.
 You can attend one of these without having to be referred by your GP.